Frequently Asked Questions

 In the winter of 2009, several local artists & small businesses decided to join together to support local economy & continue the waning First Fridays tradition in Boulder.
 Due to the 2008 economic recession, downtown real estate closures and Broadway street construction, many artists and small businesses were struggling.
 Danice Crawford of Marisol Imports got in touch with local civically minded artists Annette Coleman & Carol Garnand and they began reaching out to artists & businesses along the Broadway corridor, hosting monthly meetings, creating a map of linked First Friday art shows, launching publicity, and coining the phrase “The NoBo Nite Out.”

-Soon key members of what would become the NoBo Art District came on board to voice their opinions and share their art, including Sally Eckert, Judi Lesta of the Amazing Garage Sale, John Horner of Studio 108, Vivian Jean of the Boulder Arts & Crafts Gallery, Carol Schwartz, and many more.
+Soon key members of what would become the NoBo Art District came on board to voice their opinions and share their art.
 With the advice & support of Charlotte LaSasso of the Boulder County Arts Alliance, the NoBo Nite Out transitioned from a collaborative First Friday-focused event into a membership based arts organization, under the leadership of Annette Coleman, Lisa Nesmith, Carol Garnand, Diane Stum Fekete & many members of the First Congregational Church.

 Today NoBo Art District is a grassroots, artist-centric organization, supporting the 200+ creative businesses and professional artists working in the area.
-The current NoBo Art District board president Lisa Nesmith and board members, Barbara Beasley, Susan Jotblad, Cindy Mueller, Marco Montanari, Steve O’Bryan and Jeanny Russell continue the tradition of First Friday open studios, art exhibits, and community projects and have taken the organization to new heights of inclusivity.
-They have the city recognition winning a 2016 Boulder Art Commission Operational Grants for mid-sized orgainzations.
-Over 70 First Friday events have been presented in the NoBo Art District over the past 7 years, involving hundreds of local & guest artists.
+The current NoBo Art District board continues the tradition of First Friday open studios, art exhibits, and community projects and has taken the organization to new heights of inclusivity.
+They have the city recognition winning a 2016 Boulder Art Commission Operational Grants for mid-sized organizations.
+Over ten First Friday events have been presented in the NoBo Art District each year, involving hundreds of local & guest artists.

 The NoBo Art District is located north of downtown Boulder along two visual corridors: North and south along Broadway from Pearl St. to US 36; east and west along Lee Hill.
 NoBo Art District is a collection of 200+ creative industries and professional working artists in private studios.